dotnet/roslyn/src/Microsoft.CodeAnalysis.Analyzers/Microsoft.CodeAnalysis.Analyzers.md

 ### Rule description

-The diagnostic title should not contain a period or any line return character
+The diagnostic title should not contain a period, nor any line return character, nor any leading or trailing whitespaces

 ## RS1032: Define diagnostic message correctly